-If you love spending time outdoors with your friends and family but are sick of being bitten by pesky gnats, mosquitoes and no see-ums, than we’ve got the perfect remedy for you!
+If you love spending time outdoors with your friends and family but are sick of being bitten by pesky gnats, mosquitoes, and no see-ums, than we’ve got the perfect remedy for you!
+This awesome mosquito repellent works and is dirt cheap to make.

 Crush up 5 vitamin B1 tablets (Thiamine) and pour the powder into a spray bottle of warm water (about 1 1/2 cups).
 Cap the bottle off, shake gently to ensure they’re fully dissolved.